acon2345/Subscription_Cancelation_Analysis/README.md

 ## Results & Business Recommendations

 ### Results:
-* X% of users are selecting at least 1 additional cancelation reason (beyond the first required one), but most users are not selecting all 3 which suggests lack of interest and frustration for the user.
+* 81.81% of users are selecting at least 1 additional cancelation reason (beyond the first required one), but most users are not selecting all 3 which suggests lack of interest and frustration for the user.
 * X% of users reported Y as the primary (first) cancelation reason.
 The top choices for the primary reason were _______.
 * Over time, here's how the cancelation reasons have changed: _____.
 (Pretend we have enough data to draw these conclusions!)